firstBitSportivnaya/files-converter/README.en.md

 ### Optional

 - **`xml_files`**: *(array)* - a list of XML files to be modified.
-For example, to change the flag in a common module or add a configuration prefix.
-To better understand the setting of the xml_files parameter, users can view the `./configs/default.json` settings file, where an example of usage is given.
-This file shows how to properly structure the parameters for XML files and operations in order to effectively manage XML elements during the conversion process.
+This is useful if you want to automatically change specific elements in XML files corresponding to configuration settings, without manual editing.
+For example, you can add, change or delete elements, which makes the conversion process flexible and adaptable to the needs of the project.
+Usage example: [xml_files](configs/default.json#3)
   - **`file_name`**: *(string)* - the name of the XML file to operate on.
     - **Example**: `"file_name": "example.xml"`
   - **`element_operations`**: *(array)* - a list of operations to perform on elements within the XML file.